 The hike to the summit is a moderate hike that typically takes around an hour to complete.
 Along the hike, you’ll be rewarded with stunning views of Waikiki and Honolulu.

 If you’re looking for a more challenging hike, another great option nearby is the Koko Crater Railway Trail.
-Warning: it’s intense – but worth it!
+This hike is much more intense than the Diamond Head hike, so I only recommend it if you are in good physical condition.

 After breaking a sweat on your morning hike, it’s time to cool off and get in the gorgeous Hawaiian water!
 Luckily, you’ll be heading to one of the best snorkeling spots on the island – Hanauma Bay State Park and Nature Preserve!